Jack12xl/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there!
-I'm a senior student of Computer Science in Shanghaitech University.
-If condition(COVID 19) permits, I would purse master Computer Sicence program in University of Pennsylvania.
+I'm currently a research assistant at Shanghaitech University and a graduate candidate at Upenn

 My research interests include **Computer Vision**, **Computer Graphics** and **Deep learning**.

 Besides these research topic, I also interest in playing video games and making my own.

-Currently, I plan to defer for 0.5 ( most likely, 1 ) year and stay at ShanghaiTech University as a Research Assistant.
-Supervised by Professor [Xiaopei Liu](http://faculty.sist.shanghaitech.edu.cn/faculty/liuxp/), I am focusing on learning based fluid simulation.
+Currently, I am taking Zoom courses from Upenn and being a Research Assistant at ShanghaiTech.
+Supervised by Professor [Xiaopei Liu](http://faculty.sist.shanghaitech.edu.cn/faculty/liuxp/), I am focusing on learning-based fluid simulation.